IBMDeveloperUK/AI-APIs-Workshop/AI_APIs_101/README.md

-# Workshop 1 - Trying out an AI APIs using Node-RED
+# Workshop 1 - Trying out an AI API using Node-RED

 In this workshop you will get your first hands-on with a Natural Language Understanding API using Node-RED.